platformio/platformio-docs/projectconf/section_env_check.rst

 Type: ``String`` | Multiple: ``Yes`` | Default: ``cppcheck``

-The name of the check tool used for analysis.
+A name of the check tool used for analysis.
 This option is useful when you want to check source code with two or more tools.

 See available tools in :ref:`check_tools`.